Hadexander/tonic/README.md

 # tonic
-A discord bartender for developers...
+A small discord bot for a group of bored programmers.

+# Features
+*
+*
+*

 # TODO
 * Register users
 * Register repositories
 * Notify of repo commits